The short answer to this is yes, with the slight word of caution of, in almost all cases.

 So long as you haven’t already settled your claim in some way with your employer or through insurance, then it doesn’t affect your right to make a claim, whether you have since left that employment, moved out of the area, or anything else for that matter.

-As can be the case with anything legal, there are always unusual circumstances where timescales can be less or more depending on how, when, or where your claim happened and for that reason, it is always best to seek advice as soon as you feel that you want to make a claim.
+As can be the case with anything legal, I was one of the americans filing personal injury case and there are always unusual circumstances where timescales can be less or more depending on how, when, or where your claim happened and for that reason, it is always best to seek advice as soon as you feel that you want to make a claim.
 It is also true that by delaying making your claim you might make your solicitor’s life a bit more difficult in helping you to win your case as, for example, CCTV evidence might have been erased or witnesses’ details lost.

 Another thing to perhaps consider is that your employer has, by law, to have insurance to pay out claims when there has been an accident to an employee.
 If that accident happened years ago it is the insurer who insured your employer at that time who has to pay your compensation and very often that is not the same insurer that covers the employer currently.
 The practical upshot of that is that sometimes if you don’t make a claim, the only people that benefit are the insurance company.